Sp3rick/GroupHelp/documentation.md

 <b>Language info</b>

-The bot has a different language configuration both for users and group when LibreGroupHelp is added to a group(and add it to the database) the default group language will be inherited from the user who added the bot, the bot assumes that the user has already been added to the database before for inher the lang from (ps. find how to use telegram function to set this a bot can be added only from an admin)
+The bot has a different language configuration both for users and group when LibreGroupHelp is added to a group(and add it to the database) the default group language will be inherited from the user who added the bot, the bot assumes that the user has already been added to the database before for inher the lang from (ps. find how to use telegram function to set that a bot can be added only from an admin)

-Global variables language-related:
+main.js Global variables language-related:

 var langKeys = Object.keys(l);
 var loadedLangs = Object.keys(l).length; Total number of loaded languages

+<b>Custom Chat Object</b>

+Additional data of custom <i>chat</i> object: lang : current setted chat lang isGroup : result of (chat.type == "supergroup" || chat.type == "group")
+rules : rules plugin related data
+-When you modify any of this data don't forget to update it with db.chats.update(chats)

+<b>Custom User Object</b>

+Additional data of custom <i>user</i> object: lang : current user lang waitingReply : set to true if the bot is expecting a message from the user waitingReplyType : additional data related to waitingReply -When you modify any of this data don't forget to update it with db.users.update(user)

+<b>Custom Message Object</b>

+Additional data of custom <i>msg</i> object: command : result of message text parsed with parseCommand()

+<b>Command Object</b>

+You can get this object trough parseCommand(text)
+ * @property {String} text - Full raw command text
+ * @property {String} prefix - Prefix, example: / ! . , ;
+ * @property {String} botCommand - Command and bot specifier (ex. "start@usernamebot")
+ * @property {String} name - Command name (ex. "start")
+ * @property {String} bot - Specified bot name (ex. "usernamebot")
+ * @property {String} args - Raw arguments text after the command
+ * @property {Array} splitArgs - Array of arguments split by space

 <b>What is done</b>